Career-Technical Education Assessment System

 The use of pretests is recognized by the Ohio Department of Education as a method to help document student gain along with the observations and measurements conducted directly by the instructor and other local district staff.
 Note that only course-based pathways will have pretests, and that implementation will occur over several years as the test development process follows revision of Career Field Technical Content Standards and creation of course outlines.

-Starting in the 2018-2019 school year, Industry-Recognized Credentials may substitute course-level WebXam assessments, where permitted.
-When a student is reported as having earned an aligned Industry Credential (test score of “P”), the Industry Credential will count as part of the calculation of a student’s pathway technical assessment.
-The average proficient score of the course-level WebXam assessment the Industry Credential is replacing will be the test score used for the Industry Credential.
-For a full list of Industry Credentials that may be used in lieu of WebXams please reference the CTE Program and Assessment Matrix.
-Please note, districts should report all Industry Credential attempts, regardless of score.
+Industry-recognized credentials may substitute course-level WebXam assessments where permitted.
+When a student is reported as having earned an aligned Industry Credential (test score of “P”), the industry credential will count as part of the calculation of a student’s pathway technical assessment.
+The average proficient score of the course-level WebXam assessment the industry credential is replacing will be the test score used for the industry credential.
+For a full list of industry-recognized credentials that may be used in lieu of WebXams, please reference the CTE Program and Assessment Matrix.
+Please note, districts should report all iIndustry-recognized credential attempts, regardless of score.

 calculation of student summative pathway score

-In order to allow for CCP course grades and Industry Credentials to be used in lieu of WebXams, the Department will now be calculating student-level pathway technical assessment scores starting in the 2019 school year.
+In order to allow for CCP course grades and industry-recognized credentials to be used in lieu of WebXams, the Department calculates student-level pathway technical assessment scores.
 The calculation will remain consistent with the calculation as performed by CETE in prior years.
-However, technical assessment pathway scores will now include CCP course grades and Industry Credentials earned where reported in EMIS.
+However, technical assessment pathway scores now include CCP course grades and industry-recognized credentials earned when reported in EMIS.
 Additional information on the calculation of pathway scores is available on the WebXam website.